Ariana Grande videography

-The American singer-songwriter and actress Ariana Grande has appeared in various visual media.
-She has starred in 61 music videos and acted in a numerous of fictional films and television shows.
-She began her career at age 15 by appearing in the Broadway musical 13 (2008), and rose to fame as Cat Valentine in the Nickelodeon television series Victorious (2010–2013) and its spin-off series Sam & Cat (2013–2014).
-In 2013, Grande launched her music career and released her debut studio album, Yours Truly (2013) and released music videos for the singles "The Way", "Baby I", and "Right There".
-From 2014 to 2015 music videos for "Problem", "Break Free", "Bang Bang", "Love Me Harder" and "One Last Time" were released — singles from her second studio album My Everything (2014).
+The American singer, songwriter, and actress Ariana Grande has appeared in various visual media.
+She has starred in 61 music videos and acted in numerous films and television shows.
+She began her career at age 15 by appearing in the Broadway musical 13 (2008) and rose to fame as Cat Valentine in the Nickelodeon television series Victorious (2010–2013) and its spin-off series, Sam & Cat (2013–2014).
+In 2013, Grande launched her music career with her debut studio album, Yours Truly (2013), and released music videos for the singles "The Way", "Baby I", and "Right There".
+From 2014 to 2015, music videos for "Problem", "Break Free", "Bang Bang", "Love Me Harder", and "One Last Time" were released—singles from her second studio album, My Everything (2014).

-Grande's third studio album Dangerous Woman (2016) spawned videos for the eponymous lead single and "Into You", "Side to Side", and "Everyday".
-The fourth studio album Sweetener (2018) was preceded by the singles "No Tears Left to Cry", "God Is a Woman", whose music videos were directed by Dave Meyers and "Breathin".
-Her album Thank U, Next produced the music video of the same name and the 2019 music videos for "7 Rings" and "Break Up with Your Girlfriend, I'm Bored"—all which were directed by Hannah Lux Davis.
+Grande's third studio album, Dangerous Woman (2016), spawned videos for the eponymous lead single, "Into You", "Side to Side", and "Everyday".
+Her fourth studio album, Sweetener (2018), was preceded by the singles "No Tears Left to Cry" and "God Is a Woman", whose music videos were directed by Dave Meyers, and followed by "Breathin".
+Her album Thank U, Next produced the music video of the same name and the 2019 music videos for "7 Rings" and "Break Up with Your Girlfriend, I'm Bored", all of which were directed by Hannah Lux Davis.
 At the 2019 MTV Video Music Awards, Grande received twelve nominations and won three awards including the MTV Video Music Award for Artist of the Year.
 At the 2020 MTV Video Music Awards, she received nine nominations, winning four awards including three for "Rain on Me" with Lady Gaga.
-Grande released three music videos for her sixth studio album Positions (2020) — "Positions", "34+35" and "34+35 (Remix)".
-Grande's seventh studio album, Eternal Sunshine (2024), was supported by four music videos — "Yes, And?", "We Can't Be Friends (Wait for Your Love)", "The Boy Is Mine and "Supernatural" — all for which she enlisted Christian Breslauer to direct.
+Grande released three music videos for her sixth studio album, Positions (2020)—"Positions", "34+35", and "34+35 (Remix)".
+Grande's seventh studio album, Eternal Sunshine (2024), was supported by four music videos—"Yes, And?", "We Can't Be Friends (Wait for Your Love)", "The Boy Is Mine", and "Supernatural"—all for which she enlisted Christian Breslauer to direct.